mpostol/TP/ExDataManagement/DataStreams/READMECryptography.md

 Finally, let's look at the signed XML document [SignedXmlFile.xml][SignedXmlFile].
 We can see that the `Signature` element has been added.
 This document is currently erroneous because it is incompatible with the declared document schema.
 To fix it, the `Signature` element has to be removed from the XML document just after validation against the signature, and before using this document, for example for a deserialization operation; i.e. creating a graph of objects based on it.

 A `Signature` element complies with the XML Digital Signature standard, namely [XML Signature Syntax and Processing Version 1.1][XMLS] issued by W3C in 2013.
 It is used to encapsulate digital signatures within an XML document.
-The `Signature` element contains information about the signature, including the cryptographic signature value and details about the key used for signing.
+The `Signature` element contains additional information including the cryptographic signature value and details about the key used for signing.
 Thanks to this it can be easily removed from the XML document before further processing.

-### 5.6.
+### 4.6.
 Conclusion

-We have already learned that there are two types of encryption.
-In the examples discussed in this chapter, only the asymmetric encryption method of the bitstreams is the subject of examination.
-Symmetric encryption has been the subject of the previous chapter covering the confidentiality of bitstreams.

 In this part, we move on to asymmetric encryption.
 Precisely, not the encryption itself because the performance of asymmetric encryption is not enough hence it is only used in selected scenarios.
 This section explores examples illustrating digital signature scenarios in which asymmetric encryption can and should be used to create a safe hash value interchange channel.
 Asymmetric encryption is also used to distribute a session key securely.
 The session key for communication encryption is a temporary cryptographic key used to secure communication between parties to establish a secure session.
 It is generated for a short duration to be used to establish a secure session allowing for encrypting and decrypting bitstreams exchanged between the communicating parties.
 Initially, session keys can be securely exchanged using asymmetric cryptography, where each party has a pair of public and private keys.
 The public keys can be exchanged openly, while the private keys are kept secret.

-## 6. See Also
+## 5. See Also

 - Postol Mariusz; [Cybersecurity of External Streaming Data - Confidentiality][confidentiality] C# Corner, 2024.
 - Postol Mariusz; [Cybersecurity of External Streaming Data - Integrity][CI] C# Corner, 2024.
 - Postol Mariusz; [External Data Management (ExDM)][ExDM]; C# Corner, 2024
 - Postol Mariusz; [External Data - File and Stream Concepts][FileStream]; C# Corner, 2023